ThinkInvis/RoR2-ClassicItems/ModMeta/README.md

 The 5 latest updates are listed below.
 For a full changelog, see: https://github.com/ThinkInvis/RoR2-ClassicItems/blob/master/changelog.md
 (🌧︎: Involves an accepted GitHub Pull Request from the community.
 Thanks for your help!)

+**4.6.2**

+- Removed backcompat Scepter/Embryo patches from item list (they did NOT like being there).

 **4.6.1**

 - Fixed backwards-compatibility on Ancient Scepter and Beating Embryo.